mochajs/mocha/docs/index.md

 ### `-d, --debug`

 Enables node's debugger support, this executes your script(s) with `node debug <file ...>` allowing you to step through code and break with the `debugger` statement.
 Note the difference between `mocha debug` and `mocha --debug`: `mocha debug` will fire up node's built-in debug client, `mocha --debug` will allow you to use a different interface — such as the Blink Developer Tools.
+Implies `--no-timeouts`.

 ### `--globals <names>`